-PSHE Association JIGSAW - the 6 Puzzles Core Theme 1 - Health and Wellbeing In Key Stage 1, pupils should be taught: Being Me in My World Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me H26. about growing and changing from young to old and how people's needs change х H27. about preparing to move to a new class/year group х H28. about rules and age restrictions that keep us safe х х H29. to recognise risk in simple everyday situations and what action to take to minimise harm х х х H30. about how to keep safe at home (including around electrical appliances) and fire safety (e.g. not playing with matches and lighters) х H31. that household products (including medicines) can be harmful if not used correctly х H32. ways to keep safe in familiar and unfamiliar environments (e.g. beach, shopping centre, park, swimming pool, on the street) and how to cross the road safely х H33. about the people whose job it is to help keep us safe х х х H34. basic rules to keep safe online, including what is meant by personal information and what should be kept private; the importance of telling a trusted adult if they come across something that scares them х H35. about what to do if there is an accident and someone is hurt х H36. how to get help in an emergency (how to dial 999 and what to say) х H37. about things that people can put into their body or on their skin; how these can affect how people feel х ssociation Programme of Study 2020
+PSHE Association Core Theme 1 - Health and JIGSAW - the 6 Puzzles Wellbeing In Key Stage 1, pupils should be taught: Being Me in My World Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me H26 about growing and changing from young to old and how people's needs change х H27 about preparing to move to a new class/year group х H28 about the rules and age restrictions that keep us safe х х H29 How to recognise risk in simple everyday situations and how to minimise harm х х х H30 about how to keep safe at home including around electrical appliances and fire safety including not playing with matches and lighters х H31 that household products including medicines can be harmful if not used correctly х H32 ways to keep safe in familiar and unfamiliar environments e.g. beach, shopping centre, park, swimming pool, on the street; how to cross the road safely х H33 about the people whose job it is to help keep us safe х х H34 basic rules to keep safe online, including what is menat by personal information and what should be kept private; the importance of telling a trusted adult if they come across something that scares them х H35 about what to do if there is an accident and someone is hurt х H36 how to get help in an emergency - how to dial 999 and what to say х H37 about things that people can put into their body and on their skin; how these can affect how people feel х

-PSHE Association JIGSAW - the 6 Puzzles Core Theme 1 - Health and Wellbeing In Key Stage 2, pupils should be taught: Being Me in My World Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me H1. how to make informed decisions about health х H2. about the elements of a balanced, healthy lifestyle х H3. about choices that support a healthy lifestyle, and recognise what might influence these х H4. how to recognise that habits can have both positive and negative effects on a healthy lifestyle х H5. about what good physical health means; how to recognise early signs of physical illness х H6. about what constitutes a healthy diet; how to plan healthy meals; benefits to health and wellbeing of eating nutritionally rich foods; risks associated with not eating a healthy diet including obesity and tooth decay. х H7. how regular (daily/weekly) exercise benefits mental and physical health (e.g. walking or cycling to school, daily active mile); recognise opportunities to be physically active and some of the risks associated with an inactive lifestyle х H8. about how sleep contributes to a healthy lifestyle; routines that support good quality sleep; the effects of lack of sleep on the body, feelings, behaviour and ability to learn х H9. that bacteria and viruses can affect health; how everyday hygiene routines can limit the spread of infection; the wider importance of personal hygiene and how to maintain it х H10. how medicines, when used responsibly, contribute to health; that some diseases can be prevented by vaccinations and immunisations; how allergies can be managed х learning outcomes is covered in the
+PSHE Association Core Theme 1 - Health and Wellbeing JIGSAW - the 6 Puzzles In Key Stage 2, pupils should be taught: Being Me in My World Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me H1 how to make informed decisions about health х H2 about the elements of a balanced healthy lifestyle х H3 about choices that support a healthy lifestyle and what recognise what may influence these х H4 how to recognise that habits can have both a positive and negative effect on a healthy lifestyle х H5 about what good physical health means; how to recognise early signs of physical illness х H6 about what constitutes a healthy diet; how to plan healthy meals; benefits to health and well-being of eating nutritionally rich foods; risks associated with not eating a healthy diet including obesity and tooth decay х H7 how regular (daily/weekly) exercise benefits mental and physical health e.g. walking or cycling to school, daily active mile; recognise opportunities to be physically active and some of the risks associated with a physically inactive lifestyle х H8 about how sleep contributes to a healthy lifestyle; routines that support good quality sleep; the effect of lack of sleep on the body, feelings, behaviour and ability to learn х H9 that bacteria and viruses can affect health; how everyday hygiene routines can limit the spread of infections; the wider importance of personal hygiene and how to maintain it х H10 that medicines when used responsibly contribute to health; that some diseases can be prevented by vaccinations and immunisations; how allergies can be managed х